What is mirroring and how can we manage it intentionally?

 If someone is critical or judgemental of us, our default reaction is to move into that same negative space.
 We tend to become critical and judgemental, too.

 Imagine a scenario like this one:

-Your normal human behaviour will be to mirror her – you will begin to think and feel and act critical and judgemental of her.
-Additionally, you might judge yourself for criticising your mother-in-law for her judgements of you.
+Your normal human behaviour will be to mirror her – you will begin to think and feel and act critically and judgemental of her.
+Additionally, you might judge yourself for criticising your mother-in-law for her judgments of you.
 Probably, the atmosphere at dinner will not be very easy-going and joyful.

 How can we break the circle of mirroring?

 As human beings, we have the ability to override our default mirroring settings, we can decide to stop mirroring the people around us.